top of page

 Question: Which recording artists were your earliest musical influences?

-Monique: Shirley Caesar, Jim Reeves, Andrae Crouch, Danniebelle Hall, The Winans, The Hawkins Family, The Clark Sisters, Take 6 and Commissioned.
+Monique: Shirley Caesar, Andrae Crouch, Danniebelle Hall, The Winans, The Hawkins Family, The Clark Sisters, Take 6 and Commissioned.
 As much as our home was filled with gospel influences from the USA, my dad's reggae 'Tabernacle Records' was more akin to what we heard every week at church.
 Both my parents were born in Jamaica and they came to the UK in the 60s.
 Reggae was one of my earliest foundational music influences.
 Every chorus and hymn we sang at church, no matter how traditional in design, had a reggae vibe.
-When I left church, I preferred listening to ragga/reggae over the more popular genres of soul, hip-hop and RnB.
+When I left church, I preferred listening to reggae over the more popular genres of soul, hip-hop and RnB.
 My favourite artists back then were Dennis Brown, Beres Hammond, Barrington Levy and of course, Bob.

 My love of reggae spilled over into my choice of gospel music when I returned to church, with Papa San and Chevelle Franklin topping my playlist.
 More recently, included in my Gospel reggae favourites are Samuel Medas, Dwayne Fyah and DJ Nicholas.